camueller/SmartApplianceEnabler/doc/Modbus_EN.md

 # Modbus
 Before integrating Modbus devices into the *Smart Appliance Enabler*, it should be checked whether
-- can be communicated with the device via Modbus/TCP
+- communication with the device works via Modbus/TCP
 - the relevant registers provide the expected data

 The Windows program [Simply Modbus TCP Client](https://www.simplymodbus.ca/TCPclient.htm) is suitable for this, the demo version of which is functionally not restricted but requires a restart of the program after 6 Modbus messages.